2024 Edition

 Purpose

-Crisis Response and Information Services operate as part of the community's crisis response system to provide immediate, dependable responses and reliable information to promote safety and stability for the individual in crisis.
+Crisis Response and Information Services operate as part of the community's crisis response system to provide prompt responses and reliable information to promote safety and stability for individuals and families in crisis and avoid unnecessary emergency department visits, psychiatric hospitalizations, law enforcement involvement, and out-of-home placements.

 Definition